recommend-games/blog/content/posts/kennerspiel/index.md

 *You can find the [full plot of all features here](shap_summary_full.svg).*

 As you can see, the *complexity* is the most important feature: the higher the value (blue = 1, red = 5), the higher our confidence that the game in question is a {{% kdj %}}Kennerspiel{{% /kdj %}}.
 This makes a lot of sense.
 Likewise, the next features are equally intuitive: the higher *play time* and *minimum age* are, the more likely it is we're dealing with a games for experts.
 And of course, in a way *strategy games* are much more frequently found in the {{% kdj %}}Kennerspiel{{% /kdj %}} column.
-(Here, red means strategy game, blue means not).
+(Here, red means strategy game, blue means not.)

 Somewhat more confusing is the player count though.
 Pay close attention to whether a game is playable with five or six players.
 Again, red means that game is playable with that head count, while blue means it is not.
 So a game that is playable with five players is *more* likely to be a {{% kdj %}}Kennerspiel{{% /kdj %}}, while a game for six players is *less* likely.
 This certainly is a little confusing, and might well be an artifact of our small sample size.
 Still, there's a system to this madness: whilst the vast majority of games accomodate three and four players, {{% sdj %}}Spiel{{% /sdj %}} candidates often either stop at that count to keep components and costs down, or are for a much larger audience anyways and really shine with six, eight, or even more players.
 A {{% kdj %}}Kennerspiel{{% /kdj %}} on the other hand can be a little more luxurious, and hence often includes components for a fifth player by default, but their more strategic nature limits the scalability beyond that point.